 Information to Form a Dental Coverage Group

 The MDA became aware of a successful project conducted by a study club in District II.
 Members of this study club joined together under the direction of Dr. Brant Kairit and formed a dental coverage group.
-This group then put their agreement and volunteers to the test when a group member experienced an accident and was unable to work for several weeks.
+This group then put their agreement and where to buy cheap januvia online volunteers to the test when a group member experienced an accident and was unable to work for several weeks.
 The volunteer group mobilized and kept the dental practice of the injured dentist operational while he recovered.

 In Mississippi, we have all experienced first hand the importance of disaster and emergency preparedness.
 Because of that fact, the MDA wanted to make this information from the coverage group in District II available to other potential groups throughout our six dental districts.
 The MDA believes that such groups could be beneficial to a number of dentists throughout our state, particularly sole practitioners, and the Association encourages dentists to consider whether this concept would be beneficial in their geographical area of practice.